irenejanv/frontendfun/irene/readme.md

 a. adjust labels so that the reader can see them <br>
 b. make map squares different colors using color function from the bars.js <br> 2.
 Scatterplot Next Steps: <br>
 ~~a.
 Add "ethnicity" groups to data.
 Add "ethnicity" to label line so that it shows up as a label.~~ <br>
 b.
 Create functions so that only some of the labels show up on the dots, not all.
-Use function from barchart.js where AA bar is red to create a function for the text above the dots.<br>
+Use function from barchart.js where AA bar is red to create a function for the text above the dots.
+Try using the code from class 4/13 Saurabh's project<br>
 ~~Edit tool tip so that it includes ethnicity.~~ <br>
 c.
 Edit tool tip so that border is removed and background color is light teal color. --> could not do this directly on the js file for some reason--> line 57 on index.html in income scatterplot folder<br>
 d.
 Create function so that only some of the circles are different colors.<br>